 Preferred Provider Discounts

-While the CBA was not originated with the intention of gathering discounts and other industry cost savings for its membership.
-These "Preferred Providers" understand CBA members are steadfast industry participants that deserve a little extra edge in their cost savings efforts.
-The links below list several industry vets and retailers and their cost savings benefits to members of the CBA.
-Check back often for new providers.
+While the CBA was not originated with the intention of gathering discounts and other industry cost savings for its membership, the overwhelming purchasing power behind members of the CBA has given industry retailers and veterinarians incentive to offer such discounts to our membership.
+These “Preferred Providers” understand that CBA members are steadfast industry participants that deserve a little extra edge in their cost savings efforts.

 The CBA’s educational efforts and informational booklets have had a significant impact on assisting horsemen to understand key sales issues and facts.
 Widely circulated in North America, Europe, Australia, and Japan, the easy to read booklets have been published in several languages to make the sales scene better for international participants.